enocean-js/enocean-js/CONTRIBUTING.md

 every new package needs an initial publication so that it can be published to our scope.

     `npm publish --access public`

+## publishing a new version

+    bin/version patch
+    bin/publish